fardinjafrul/website/README.md

 ### GitHub Pages

 [GitHub Pages](https://pages.github.com/) allows you to host websites directly from your GitHub repository.
-This project is already set up for you to get your portfolio deployed to GitHub pages with minimal steps.
+This project is already set up for you to get your Random deployed to GitHub pages with minimal steps.

 With your project open in Codespaces:

 1. Open `package.json` and update the following values:
-    1. **homepage**: set to `http://{github-username}.github.io/{repo-name}`, where `github-username` is your GitHub username and `repo-name` is the what you named this portfolio repo when you created it
+    1. **homepage**: set to `http://{github-username}.github.io/{repo-name}`, where `github-username` is your GitHub username and `repo-name` is the what you named this Random repo when you created it
     1. **build-gh**: replace `github-username` with your GitHub username and `repo-name` with the repository name
 1. Commit and push those changes to `package.json` to your GitHub remote repo.
 1. Open a new terminal from the menu or by pressing `ctrl` + `shift` + ` (or open top left menu, select "Terminal" and "New Terminal")